 Technology has changed our habits.
-We often talk about generation Z’s diminishing attention span, but few of us are immune from some (or all) of this behaviour.
-Much of what is written for online platforms (be it an email, blog, web content, a tweet…) is viewed in a swish of the eyes across a screen or the stab of a finger punching downwards.
+We often talk about Generation Z’s diminishing attention span, but few of us are immune from some (or all) of this behaviour.
+Before Covid, and probably still now, much of what’s written for online platforms (be it an email, blog, web content, a tweet…) is viewed in a swish of the eyes across a screen or the stab of a finger punching downwards.
 And that’s not to mention the battleground of how many words you see depending on the size of the screen: mobile vs. tablet vs. laptop vs desktop.

-The moment you surrender the humanity in your words for keyword analysis you should ask yourself: who are you trying to win over?
+The moment you surrender the humanity in what you write, you should ask yourself: who are you trying to win over?”

 But what does ‘being human’ in this context mean?

 Ultimately, you want your writing to be remembered, to stir emotion, or to encourage action.
 These are very human needs and they can only be created between one person and another.
-The moment you surrender the humanity in your words for keyword analysis you should ask yourself: who are you trying to win over?
+The moment you surrender the humanity in what you write, you should ask yourself: who are you trying to win over?

 What does the science say?

-Humanity, for me, will always be the starting point, but it’s helpful to acknowledge how people actually engage with online content.
+Humanity should always be the starting point, but it’s helpful to acknowledge how people actually engage with what’s written online.
 We might also phrase this as just how little people read what’s on a screen.

-A study in 2008 by the Nielsen Norman Group looked at how people read online.
-What they found isn’t particularly surprising, and is worth noting that it applies to web pages not emails.
+A study by the Nielsen Norman Group looked at how people read online.
+What they found isn’t particularly surprising (though it’s worth noting that this applies to web pages not emails.)